noxasch/flutter_app_widget/app_widget/README.md

 6. By now you should be able to add a widget.
 Next step is to configure it from flutter side and make sure the widget configured.

-7. Implement onEnabled (update widget on reboot) - this has to be done from android ?

-6. Implement android WidgetProvider - Already done

-7. Handling update in native (Optional) - TODO

-7. Implement workmanager in flutter - TODO

 ### In App Usage and Dart/Flutter Api